martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 its DNS domain name portion and its application service type portion, as follows:

-* A reference identifier of type DNS-ID does not include an application service type portion and thus can be used directly as the DNS domain name for comparison purposes.
-As an example, a DNS-ID of `www.example.com` would result in a DNS domain name portion of `www.example.com`.
+* A DNS-ID reference identifier MUST be used directly as the DNS domain name and there is no application service type.

-* For a reference identifier of type SRV-ID, the DNS domain name portion is the Name and the application service type portion is the Service.
-  As an example, an SRV-ID of `_imaps.example.net` would be split into a DNS domain name portion of `example.net` and an application service type portion of `imaps` (mapping to an application protocol of IMAP as explained in {{EMAIL-SRV}}).
+* For an SRV-ID reference identifier, the DNS domain name portion is the Name and the application service type portion is the Service.
+For example, an SRV-ID of `_imaps.example.net` has a DNS domain name portion of `example.net` and an application service type portion of `imaps`, which maps to the IMAP application protocol as explained in

-* For a reference identifier of type URI-ID, the DNS domain name portion is the "reg-name" part of the "host" component (or its equivalent) and the application service type portion is the application service type associated with the scheme name matching the {{ABNF}} "scheme" rule from {{URI}} (not including the ':' separator).
-  As previously mentioned, this document specifies that a URI-ID always contains a "host" component (or its equivalent) containing a "reg-name".
+  {{EMAIL-SRV}}.

-  (Matching only the "reg-name" rule from {{URI}} limits verification to DNS domain names, thereby differentiating a URI-ID from a uniformResourceIdentifier entry that contains an IP address or a mere host name, or that does not contain a "host" component at all.)
-  Furthermore, note that extraction of the "reg-name" might necessitate normalization of the URI (as explained in {{URI}}).
+* For a reference identifier of type URI-ID, the DNS domain name portion is the "reg-name" part of the "host" component and the application service type portion is the scheme, as defind above.
+Matching only the "reg-name" rule from {{URI}} limits verification to DNS domain names, thereby differentiating a URI-ID from a uniformResourceIdentifier entry that contains an IP address or a mere host name, or that does not contain a "host" component at all.
+Furthermore, note that extraction of the "reg-name" might necessitate normalization of the URI (as explained in
-  As an example, a URI-ID of `sip:voice.example.edu` would be split into a DNS domain name portion of `voice.example.edu` and an application service type of `sip` (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).
+  {{URI}}).
+For example, a URI-ID of `sip:voice.example.edu` would be split into a DNS domain name portion of `voice.example.edu` and an application service type of `sip` (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).

-Detailed comparison rules for matching the DNS domain name portion and application service type portion of the reference identifier are provided in the following sections.
+A client MUST match the DNS name, and if an application service type is present it MUST also match the service type as well.
+These are described below.

 ## Matching the DNS Domain Name Portion {#verify-domain}

-The client MUST match the DNS domain name portion of a reference identifier according to the following rules (and SHOULD also check the application service type as described under {{verify-app}}).
+This section describes how the client must determine if the the presented DNS name matches the reference DNS name.
 The rules differ depending on whether the domain to be checked is a "traditional domain name" or an "internationalized domain name" (as defined under {{names}}).
-Furthermore, to meet the needs of clients that support presented identifiers containing the wildcard character "\*", we define a supplemental rule for such "wildcard certificates".
+For clients that support names containing the wildcard character "\*", this section also specifies a supplemental rule for such "wildcard certificates".

-### Checking of Traditional Domain Names {#verify-domain-trad}
+This section uses the description of labels and domain names in
+{{DNS-CONCEPTS}}.

-If the DNS domain name portion of a reference identifier is a "traditional domain name", then matching of the reference identifier against the presented identifier is performed by comparing the set of domain name labels using a case-insensitive ASCII comparison, as clarified by {{DNS-CASE}} (e.g., `WWW.Example.Com` would be lower-cased to `www.example.com` for comparison purposes).
-Each label MUST match in order for the names to be considered to match, except as supplemented by the rule about checking of wildcard labels ({{verify-domain-wildcards}}).
+If the DNS domain name portion of a reference identifier is a "traditional domain name", then matching of the reference identifier against the presented identifier MUST be performed by comparing the set of domain name labels using a case-insensitive ASCII comparison, as clarified by {{DNS-CASE}}.
+For example, `WWW.Example.Com` would be lower-cased to `www.example.com` for comparison purposes.
+Each label MUST match in order for the names to be considered to match, except as supplemented by the rule about checking of wildcard labels given below.

-### Checking of Internationalized Domain Names {#verify-domain-idn}

-If the DNS domain name portion of a reference identifier is an internationalized domain name, then an implementation MUST convert any U-labels {{IDNA-DEFS}} in the domain name to A-labels before checking the domain name.
+If the DNS domain name portion of a reference identifier is an internationalized domain name, then the client MUST convert any U-labels
+{{IDNA-DEFS}} in the domain name to A-labels before checking the domain name.
 In accordance with {{IDNA-PROTO}}, A-labels MUST be compared as case-insensitive ASCII.
-Each label MUST match in order for the domain names to be considered to match, except as supplemented by the rule about checking of wildcard labels ({{verify-domain-wildcards}}; but see also
+Each label MUST match in order for the domain names to be considered to match, except as supplemented by the rule about checking of wildcard labels given below.
-{{security-wildcards}} regarding wildcards in internationalized domain names).

-### Checking of Wildcard Certificates {#verify-domain-wildcards}

-A client MAY match the
-reference identifier against a presented identifier whose DNS domain name portion contains the wildcard character "\*" in a label (following the description of labels and domain names in {{DNS-CONCEPTS}}), provided these requirements are met:
+If the technology specification supports wildcards, then the client MUST match the reference identifier against a presented identifier whose DNS domain name portion contains the wildcard character "\*" in a label provided these requirements are met:

 1. There is only one wildcard character.

 2. The wildcard character appears only as the content of the left-most label.

-3. The wildcard character is not embedded in an A-label or U-label
-   {{IDNA-DEFS}} of an internationalized domain name {{IDNA-PROTO}}.
+If the requirements are not met, the presented identifier is invalid and MUST be ignored.

 A wildcard in a presented identifier can only match exactly one label in a reference identifier.
 Note that this is not the same as DNS wildcard matching, where the "\*" label always matches at least one whole label and sometimes more.
-See {{DNS-CONCEPTS, Section 4.3.3}}
+See {{DNS-CONCEPTS, Section 4.3.3}} and {{DNS-WILDCARDS}}.
-and {{DNS-WILDCARDS}}.

 For information regarding the security characteristics of wildcard certificates, see {{security-wildcards}}.

 ## Matching the Application Service Type Portion {#verify-app}

-When a client checks identifiers of type SRV-ID and URI-ID, it MUST check not only the DNS domain name portion of the identifier but also the application service type portion.
-The client does this by splitting the identifier into the DNS domain name portion and the application service type portion (as described under {{verify-seek}}), then checking both the DNS domain name portion (as described under {{verify-domain}}) and the application service type portion as described in the following subsections.
+The rules for matching the application service type deopend on whether the identifier is an SRV-ID or a URI-ID.

-Implementation Note: An identifier of type SRV-ID or URI-ID provides an application service type portion to be checked, but that portion is combined only with the DNS domain name portion of the SRV-ID or URI-ID itself.
-For example, if a client's list of reference identifiers includes an SRV-ID of `_xmpp-client.im.example.org` and a DNS-ID of `apps.example.net`, the client would check (a) the combination of an application service type of `xmpp-client` and a DNS domain name of `im.example.org` and (b) a DNS domain name of `apps.example.net`.
-However, the client would not check (c) the combination of an application service type of `xmpp-client` and a DNS domain name of `apps.example.net` because it does not have an SRV-ID of `_xmpp-client.apps.example.net` in its list of reference identifiers.
+These identifiers provide an application service type portion to be checked, but that portion is combined only with the DNS domain name portion of the SRV-ID or URI-ID itself.
+For example, if a client's list of reference identifiers includes an SRV-ID of `_xmpp-client.im.example.org` and a DNS-ID of `apps.example.net`, the client would check both the combination of an application service type of `xmpp-client` and a DNS domain name of `im.example.org` and a DNS domain name of `apps.example.net`.
+However, the client would not check the combination of an application service type of `xmpp-client` and a DNS domain name of `apps.example.net` because it does not have an SRV-ID of `_xmpp-client.apps.example.net` in its list of reference identifiers.

-### SRV-ID {#verify-app-srv}

-The application service name portion of an SRV-ID (e.g., `imaps`) MUST be matched in a case-insensitive manner, in accordance with
+If the identifier is an SRV-ID, then the application service name MUST be matched in a case-insensitive manner, in accordance with {{DNS-SRV}}.
-{{DNS-SRV}}.
 Note that the `_` character is prepended to the service identifier in DNS SRV records and in SRV-IDs (per {{SRVNAME}}), and thus does not need to be included in any comparison.

-### URI-ID {#verify-app-uri}

-The scheme name portion of a URI-ID (e.g., `sip`) MUST be matched in a case-insensitive manner, in accordance with {{URI}}.
+If the identifier is a URI-ID, then the scheme name portion MUST be matched in a case-insensitive manner, in accordance with {{URI}}.
 Note that the `:` character is a separator between the scheme name and the rest of the URI, and thus does not need to be included in any comparison.

 ## Outcome

-The outcome of the matching procedure is one of the following cases.

-### Success: Match Found

 If the client has found a presented identifier that matches a reference identifier, then the service identity check has succeeded.
 In this case, the client MUST use the matched reference identifier as the validated identity of the application service.

-### Failure: No Match Found

 If the client does not find a presented identifier matching any of the reference identifiers then the client MUST proceed as described as follows.

 If the client is an automated application not directly controlled by a human user, then it SHOULD terminate the communication attempt with a bad certificate error and log the error appropriately.
-The application
-MAY provide a configuration setting to disable this behavior, but it MUST enable it by default.
+The application MAY provide a configuration setting to disable this behavior, but it MUST enable it by default.

 If the client is an interactive client that is directly controlled by a human user, then it SHOULD inform the user of the identity mismatch and automatically terminate the communication attempt with a bad certificate error in order to prevent users from inadvertently bypassing security protections in hostile situations.

 Some interactive clients MAY give advanced users the option of proceeding with acceptance despite the identity mismatch.
 Although this behavior can be appropriate in certain specialized circumstances, it needs to be handled with extreme caution, for example by first encouraging even an advanced user to terminate the communication attempt and, if they choose to proceed anyway, by forcing the user to view the entire certification path before proceeding.

 The application MAY also present the user with the ability to accept the presented certificate as valid for subsequent connections.
 Such ad-hoc "pinning" SHOULD NOT restrict future connections to just the pinned certificate.
 Local policy that statically enforces a given certificate for a given peer is best made available only as prior configuration, rather than a just-in-time override for a failed connection.

 # Security Considerations {#security}